-The purpose of this regulation is to detail the ways in which fees and fines are assessed, fee adjustments are provided, payment is made and collected, and the consequences of non-payment.
+The purpose of this regulation is to detail the ways in which fees, fines, and tuition are assessed, fee adjustments are provided, payment is made and collected, and the consequences of non-payment.
 The intent of this regulation is to provide for stewardship of division funds while supporting development of personal responsibility and equity of access to school and extracurricular activities.

 When practical, a common fee will be applied across all schools of the same level (e.g. high school).
 These fees will be posted annually on the division website by August 1.
 When fees are different by school or only apply to one school, they will be provided by that school to the students and parents.

 An application is available for a parent or guardian to request an adjustment to a fee.
 The fee adjustment may be available for conditions that may include:

 - Economic hardship – Criteria include documentation of qualifications for assistance through TANF, SNAP, SSI, Medicaid, or free/reduced lunch status.

 - Temporary extreme hardship, such as a recent house fire or a job loss that substantially changes the family’s economic status

 Information on the fee adjustment is available on the division website and notice of the availability of fee adjustments will be provided each time a fee is assessed.

 Fee adjustments may include a modification of the fee amount and/or the payment schedule.